haskell-infra/hackage-trustees/revisions-information.md

 ## What are revisions?

 Package maintainers (as well as Hackage trustees) may provide metadata-revisions to existing package versions.
 These revisions can be thought of as "updating" the cabal file of a package with new or more current information.
 However, they do not _actually_ update the file.
-Tarballs retrieved from hackage are always as the authors uploaded them.
+Tarballs retrieved from Hackage are always as the authors uploaded them.
 Revision information is tracked explicitly in the Hackage index, and `cabal-install` will chose to prefer the latest revision of a cabal file to the original one when downloading or installing a package.

 ## Why do we have revisions?

 Revisions are used to provide better metadata, typically in the case when a build-plan turns out to be incorrect, and we wish to tighten bounds to exclude incompatible versions of dependencies, or when a new version of a package is released and loosening dependencies will allow existing packages to work with it.
-Strategies for managing revisions and their costs are enumerated at: https://github.com/haskell-infra/hackage-trustees/blob/master/cookbook.md#best-practice-for-managing-meta-data
+Strategies for managing revisions and their costs are enumerated in [the hackage trustee cookbook](https://github.com/haskell-infra/hackage-trustees/blob/master/cookbook.md#best-practice-for-managing-meta-data)

 Revisions can also be used when a package homepage or maintainer or the like changes, to keep information displayed current.